The Stella Artois "Reassuringly Expensive" Campaign

 The Story of an Historic Lager Campaign

 Let's talk about beer, and image.
-You have no doubt seen Stella Artois on offer in your local liquor stores, bars, and clubs.
+You have no doubt seen Stella Artois offered in your local stores, bars, and clubs.
 But your perception of it may be vary depending on where you have lived.

 If you resided in the United Kingdom between the years of 1982 and 2007, you will know the phrase "Reassuringly Expensive" and will instantly associate it with Stella Artois, the Belgian lager beer.
 With its clean, white can and ornate crest, it looks at home with the moniker of an expensive lager, and has always tried to live up to that image.